umbraco/UmbracoDocs/Reference/Routing/IISRewriteRules/index.md

 ## Using URL Rewriting Middleware

-To use Rewrites with Umbraco 9 you need to create an XML file with your rules and register it in your `Startup.cs` in your project by creating an instance of the `RewriteOptions`.
+To use Rewrites with Umbraco 9 you need to create an XML file with your rules and register it in your `Startup.cs` in your project by using the [`UseRewriter`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.rewritebuilderextensions.userewriter?view=aspnetcore-6.0#microsoft-aspnetcore-builder-rewritebuilderextensions-userewriter(microsoft-aspnetcore-builder-iapplicationbuilder)) method.

 ### Example